CarlWebster/Parallels-RAS-V19.3-20.x-21.x-Doc-Script/RAS_Inventory_V4_0.txt

 #	In Function OutputLogonHours
 #		Add General data
 #		Add logon hours schedule's criteria
+#		Add logon hours schedule for Permitted and Denied hours
 #
 #	In Function OutputPoliciesDetails:
 #		Update for the Policy changes in 19.3 and later